ibm-cloud-docs/monitoring/monitoring.md

 * *Default dashboards*: These are the pre-defined dashboards.
 * *My Dashboards*: These are the dashboards that are created by the user who is currently logged in.

 You can use pre-defined dashboards.
 You can also create custom dashboards through the Web UI or programmatically.
-You can backup and restore dashboards by using Python scripts.
+You can backup and restore dashboards by using Python scripts or the Sysdig REST API.

-You can copy and share dashboards through the Web UI.
+You can also copy and share dashboards through the Web UI.

-You can run scripts to complete any of the following actions programmatically:
-* Save existing dashboards to a local file.
-* Create new dashboards that are identical to the dashboards that you save.
-* Restore dashboards.

 ## Metrics
 {: #metrics}

 Use metrics to analyze statistically data that has numerical values.
 A metric is a quantitaive measure that has one or more labels to define its characteristics.
 {: tip}

-After you provision an instance of the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix}}, and configure a Sysdig agent for a metrics source, you can view, monitor, and manage metrics through the IBM Cloud Monitoring with Sysdig Web UI.

 A metric is represented by time series.
 A time series is a set of numeric data points over a period of time.